 Sexual Antagonism and Mating Advantage

-Italian geneticist Andrea Camperio Ciani has carried out several studies that investigated the relationship between homosexuality and the fertility of women.
+Italian geneticist Andrea Camperio Ciani has carried out several studies investigating the relationship between homosexuality and the fertility of women.
 His studies revealed that female relatives of homosexual men tend to have more children than female relatives of heterosexual men.
 This suggests that male homosexuality is a manifestation of an evolutionary advantage.

 A 2009 study by Ciani and Francesca Iemmola replicated and expanded a similar study conducted in 2004.
-It involved 98 heterosexual probands and 152 homosexual probands who accomplished a self-administered questionnaire that collected biographical data, Kinsey Scale results, and fecundity data based on live-born offspring.
+It involved 98 heterosexual probands and 152 homosexual probands who completed a self-administered questionnaire that collected biographical data, Kinsey Scale results, and fecundity data based on live-born offspring.

 Note that a proband is a term used most often in medical genetics and other medical fields to denote a particular subject being studied or reported on.
 Results of the survey suggest that homosexuality is a strong genetic trait.